helldotrs/helldotrs/README.md

 - 👋 Hi, I’m @hellmak
 - 👀 I’m interested in programming, alternative keyboard hardware/layouts
-- 🌱 I’m currently learning PyGame
+- 🌱 I’m currently learning Git, PyGame and working with Classes
 - 💞️ I’m looking to collaborate on smaller PyGame and Python projects.
 - 💞️ I'm somewhat comfortable in Python, Php, JavaScript
 - 💞️ I've also touched on HTML, CSS, Bootstrap, React, C++, Java, LSL, Macromedia AS